-The Partner SFDC ID attribute needs to match with the Partner Id established in XTRM when the Partner was initially created in the XTRM system.
+The Partner SFDC ID attribute must match the Partner Id established in XTRM when the Partner was initially created in the XTRM system.
 As an example, previous integrations have used the Partner SFDC ID.

 Vendor SFDC System Org ID

-The Vendor SFDC System Org ID attribute needs to match with the Vendor Organization Id set up at configuration time in XTRM that uniquely identifies the calling integrator.
+The Vendor SFDC System Org ID attribute must match the Vendor Organization Id set up at configuration time in XTRM that uniquely identifies the calling integrator.

 An example of these parameters in a Single Sign-On request would look like this:

 Partner SFDC ID=001i000000SBrRg

 Vendor SFDC System Org ID=00Di0000000h0Q9

 All three parameters are validated during the SSO request authentication process and must match with the information stored in XTRM in order to grant access.
 That is why one of the key steps during the setup is to exchange the information of the list of User Names, Partner Ids, and Organization Ids that will need to be used.

 Auto-Create Optional Parameters

 XTRM also supports the automatic creation of users provided the SAML payload includes all 4 additional, optional parameters.
 This provides an easy way for creating individual beneficiaries without the individual's employer having to create them manually in the XTRM system to match what exists in the Partner Portal.
 Auto-creation is favored by larger-sized customers where their payment beneficiary community is on the larger side.